stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/rnaseq-expression-classification.md

 | Counts file | htseq-count output feature counts file from human RNA-Seq | Sample.counts.txt |

 !!! caution
-    If you provide a BAM file to the non-alignement pipeline or counts data to the counts-based pipeline, it **must** be aligned to `GRCh38_no_alt`.
+    If you provide a BAM file to the non-alignment pipeline or counts data to the counts-based pipeline, it **must** be aligned to `GRCh38_no_alt`.
     Running a BAM aligned to any other reference genome is not supported.
 Maybe more importantly, we do not check the genome build of the BAM, so errors in computation